 Fractured Atlas Fundraising Platform All donations made on Fundraising by Fractured Atlas are tax-deductible and are processed by Fractured Atlas.
 Fractured Atlas is a 501(c)(3) public charity; all donations are tax-deductible to the extent permitted by law.
 Fractured Atlas will issue tax receipts for all donations made through a campaign.

-Go Fund Me A platform for collectives, individuals and organizations, Go Fund Me allows you keep all your funds, even if you do not reach your goal.
+Go Fund Me A platform for collectives, individuals and organizations, Go Fund Me allows you to keep all your funds, even if you don't reach your goal.

 Kickstarter An American platform based out of NYC, focused on bringing creative projects to life.
-Reason to go this route is simply to get a broader traction (from other networks/genres/parts of the world).
+The reason to go with Kickstarter is simply to get broader traction from other networks/genres/parts of the world.

-Indiegogo Based out of California, this platform prides itself in having a global reach with a focus on good ideas and entrepreneurial, grassroots projects.
+Indiegogo Based out of California, this platform prides itself on having a global reach with a focus on good ideas and entrepreneurial, grassroots projects.

-Some platforms are set up as “All or Nothing’ (Kickstarter for instance is one).
+Some platforms are set up as “All or Nothing’ (Kickstarter, for instance).
 Although not the choice most organizers go for, ‘All or Nothing’ campaigns are SIGNIFICANTLY more successful than ‘Keep What You Raise’.
 It creates an urgency and notion that you need the funds in order for your show to survive.